VoidAakash/FlappyBirdy/README.md

 # FlappyBirdy
-This is the classic FlappyBird game, developed using Java.
+This is a clone of the classic FlappyBird game, developed using Java.
 ![alt text](image.png)
 ![alt text](image-2.png)